mirkomarras/dl-master-voices/README.md

 ```

 ### Step 2: Prepare a Speaker Verifier

+The toolbox aims to test Master Voices against state-of-the-art speaker verification systems.
+If you wish to train your
+own speaker verification systems, please follow steps 2.1 and 2.2.
+Otherwise, skip to step 2.4 and download pre-trained
+models into the corresponding subfolder in ```./models```.

 #### Step 2.1: Train
 The training script looks for utterances in *data_source_vox1* and *data_source_vox2* folders, excluding the utterances